RCIC-UCI-Public/website-rcic/docs/source/software/user-installed.rst

 For more info about using containers please see `SingularityCE User Guide <https://docs.sylabs.io/guides/latest/user-guide/introduction.html>`_

-When you want to build a Singularity container you :red:`do not need to install Singularity`.
+When you want to build a Singularity container you **do not need to install Singularity**.
 We provide a few versions of Singularity and its prerequisites that can be accessed via modules.

 The following steps include what is specific to the cluster and can be used as